aragon/osx/packages/contracts/docs/core/02-how-to-guides/01-plugin-development/01-implemention/02-non-upgradeable-contracts.md

 ### Implementing the logic

-Now, that the plugin is initalized, we can focus on writing the actual plugin logic.
+Now, that the plugin is initialized, we can focus on writing the actual plugin logic.

 :::note
 To do: